caschotch/100-days-of-code/log.md

 **Thoughts:** I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
 Canvas is still new for me, but I managed to figure out some basic functionality.

 **Link to work:** [Calculator App](http://www.example.com) -->
+### Day 36: July 12, 2017

+**Today's Progress**

+Back to the FCC Pomodoro Timer.

+**Thoughts**

+I am missing something here.
+Just plain overlooking it, my console.log is showing me correct, and once I hit the start button it updates it just wont update when I am putting the using the + or - buttons.
+Argh...it's probably really simple but i just can't see it right now.

+### Day 35: July 11, 2017

+**Today's Progress**

+Took a break from FCC Pomodoro Timer.
+Completed something from the book "Exercises for Programmers" by Brian Hogan.

+### Day 34: July 10, 2017

+**Today's Progress**

+Still at the FCC Pomodoro Timer continues.
+Cannot seem to handle a pause well with the setInterval that I have declared. doesnt seem to want to remember it.

+**Thoughts**

+Do I even need a pause or should I just put a start / stop?
+Isn't that the part of the timer that should be non-negotiable?
+If you stop before the 25 minutes ( or whatever time you have it set as) then shouldnt you just take your break and start over?

+### Day 33: July 9, 2017

+**Today's Progress**

+Back to the FCC Pomodoro Timer continues....decided on a generic CSS scheme, working on getting the add/subtract buttons to work with the countdown timer

+### July 7 - 8, 2017

+Not counting these 2 days even though I was actual coding a "homework assignment" for a possible job.

+### Day 32: July 6, 2017

+**Today's Progress**

+FCC Calculator Pomodoro Timer continues....looking at D3.js to display the time graphically

+### Day 31: July 5, 2017

+**Today's Progress**

+Work on the FCC Calculator Pomodoro Timer continues....trying to decide on a style while still figuring out how I can pause and restart with setInterval

 ### Day 30: July 4, 2017